mregneri/ambiguity_abstraction_llms/README.md

-# Ambiguity and Abstraction: Analyzing Factors of Linguistic Complexity for Language Model Optimization
+# Compact languages, complex model shifts: How and Where Ambiguity and Underspecification Affect LLMs

 Code for the paper: